firefoxfoxthrot/developer-web-site/_includes/stack-envelope.md

 _Digital-asset storage uses Gordian Envelope, Blockchain Commons' smart document system, which allows for hashed data elision, encryption, and much more._

-* **Envelope.** Gordian Envelopes are built on URs, Blockchain Commons' foundational plain-text encoding system, and can be output as `ur:envelope`.
-However, Envelopes have much more functionality than simple UR text strings due to their recursive storage capabilities.
-They also support the new capability of hashed elision, which allows for provable redaction of data in support of [data minimization](https://www.blockchaincommons.com/musings/musings-data-minimization/).
+* **Envelope.** Gordian Envelopes are a binary storage format built in CBOR that can be encoded with URs, Blockchain Commons' foundational plain-text encoding system, as `ur:envelope`.
+They're built around recursive storage and support for hashed elision, which allows for provable redaction of data to allow [data minimization](https://www.blockchaincommons.com/musings/musings-data-minimization/).
 Extensions support even more functionality.
    * See our [Envelope page](/envelope/)

 * **Seeds & SSKR.** Seeds and SSKR shares can be stored in Envelopes.
 This goes beyond simpler storage techniques such as `ur:seed` and `ur:sskr` because it can include metadata to help identify a seed and also allows the use of Envelope functionality such as elision and encryption.